NobPolish/bolt.diy/docs/assistant-collaboration.md

   1. Copy `.env.example` to `.env.local` and add only the model API keys you plan to use.
   2. Install dependencies: `pnpm install`.
   3. Start locally: `pnpm dev` (or `pnpm build && pnpm preview` for a production build).
+  4. Confirm the server prints the URL (default `http://localhost:4173`) and opens in your browser.
 - To self-host privately with Docker from this project directory:
   1. Build the image: `docker build . --target bolt-ai-production -t bolt-diy:latest`.
   2. Run it: `docker run -p 4173:4173 --env-file .env.local bolt-diy:latest`.